 2. Choose a location to save the project file.
-This XML file becomes your Ion Configuration File which the systems will interact with to invoke the profiles and rules that the Ion add on uses to control how Internet Explorer will behave.
+This XML file becomes your Ion Configuration File which the systems will interact with to invoke the Profiles and Rules that Ion uses to control how Internet Explorer will behave.

-3. (Optional) While you can open your xml project file for inspection using Notepad or other text editors, you should not edit the file in those applications.
+3. (Optional) While you can open your XML project file for inspection using Notepad or other text editors, you should not edit the file in those applications.
 The screenshot below is what a file will look like when viewed in a text editor.

-Note - Browsium does not recommend using anything other than the Browsium lon Configuration Manager for editing Rules and configurations, unless directed to do so by Browsium Support.
+Browsium does not recommend using anything other than the Browsium Ion Configuration Manager for editing Rules and Profiles, unless directed to do so by Browsium Support.

-4. Use your preferred method of software distribution to propagate the flat files to the enduser machines, but be sure to follow the process outlined in the Load Configuration from File section to ensure proper management of lon with flat files.
+4. Use your preferred method of software distribution to propagate the Flat Files to the end-user machines, but be sure to follow the process outlined in the Load Configuration from File section to ensure proper management of lon with Flat Files.

-6.3.4.
-Flat-file configuration option A: Manual Registry Editing
+6.3.2.
+Flat-file Deployment Option A: Single Registry Entry